OCamlPro/socaml-analyzer/README.md

 The Tlambda:

 Tlambda is an intermediate representation created specially for the purpose of analysis.
-The main differences with Lambda
+The main differences with Lambda:
-- Every expression is encapsulated in a let-binding (or a let rec)
+- Every expression is encapsulated in a let-binding (or a let rec) and at a top-most level*
-- Functions always take one argument, and are created using a primitive
+- Functions always take one argument
-- Also there are no global variables: they are contained in the functions
+- Also there are no global variables: they are contained in the functions (with the exception of built-in exceptions)
-- Quite the same for methods
 - "Raise" is not a primitive but an expression
 - There are no global values
 - && and || have been replaced by if statements
 - Arguments (for apply, for, if, primitives) are evaluated before the calls and passed to it as identifiers.
+- Primitives cannot raise exceptions

+The function provided in Mk_tlambda should make a valid tlambda represantation out of a compiler-libs Lambda.lambda tree.

+Have fun!

+* "let x = let y = 1 in y" becomes "let y = 1 in let x = y"